| |

 -

-At the time of divorce, this order would be issued by a
+divorce, this order would be issued by a state domestic

-employee's ERISA retirement plan accrued benefits be
+ERISA retirement plan accrued benefits be divided

-divided between the employee and the spouse. top
+between the employee and the spouse. top

 -